llfbandit/record/record/README.md

 __All audio output is with 16bits depth.__

-For every encoder, you should be really careful with given sample/bit rates.
+With every encoders, you should be really careful with given sample/bit rates.
 For example, Opus can't be recorded at 44100Hz.

 ## Usage